Crypto Overview in San Marino

 San Marino has taken an unusually proactive role in supporting blockchain as a policy instrument.
 San Marino Innovation S.p.A. operates simultaneously as regulator, registrar, incubator, and strategic partner for the blockchain ecosystem.
 Its programs include enterprise certification for high-technology companies, incubator licensing for third parties wishing to establish blockchain incubators within San Marino, and partner certification for ecosystem participants.

 The government’s engagement extends to direct partnerships.
 San Marino signed a memorandum of understanding with VeChain and adopted the VeChainThor blockchain for a national sustainability incentive program.
 Citizens earn San Marino Innovation Tokens (SMIT) for sustainable behaviors, redeemable for local services.
-San Marino and VeChain collaborated as official partners for Expo 2025 Osaka.
+In 2025, VeChain served as San Marino’s official partner at Expo 2025 Osaka, presenting the VeBetter ecosystem at the San Marino Pavilion.
 As of 2024, more than 20 blockchain-oriented companies had registered through San Marino Innovation.

 Market Characteristics